Car Accident FAQs

 After calculating the full value of the claim, the court or an insurer might identify the injured individual’s percentage of fault.
 If applicable, this percentage would proportionately decrease the total value of the claim.

 An injury attorney plays a crucial role in negotiating claim value.
-A skilled attorney will pull evidence to show the full extent of injuries; identify past, present, and future losses; and clarify legal liability for full and fair compensation.
+A skilled attorney will pull and collect evidence to show the full extent of injuries; identify past, present, and future losses; and clarify legal liability for full and fair compensation.
 Without an attorney, injured individuals often place too much trust in an insurance adjustor’s settlement calculations.

 How Long Will a Car Accident Case Take to Resolve?